Court Sends Jean-Claude Arnault To Prison For Rape; Key Figure In Nobel Scandal

 The case is Sweden's reflection of the #MeToo movement, as a powerful man was brought to account over his previous abuse.
 It also fractured the Swedish Academy, the body that awards the literature Nobel, because Arnault, 72, is married to academy member Katarina Frostenson — and the academy admits that it was informed about alleged sexual assault involving Arnault in 1996, but that it did nothing about it.

 That earliest allegation came in the form of a letter to the academy about the Kulturplats Forum, an arts center in Stockholm where Arnault is the artistic director.
-In another aspect of this scandal, the center receives Academy funding – and it's co-owned by Frostenson, a situation the Academy has acknowledged as a conflict of interest.
+In another aspect of this scandal, the center receives academy funding — and it's co-owned by Frostenson, a situation the academy has acknowledged as a conflict of interest.

 Many of the allegations against Arnault involve his actions at academy-owned properties.
 He has denied the charges, saying the sexual encounters were consensual — and on Monday, his lawyer, Björn Hurtig, said they will appeal, according to Sverige Radio.